-Agile is a term used to describe approaches to software development emphasizing incremental delivery, team collaboration, continual planning, and continual learning.
+Agile is a term that describes approaches to software development that emphasize incremental delivery, team collaboration, continual planning, and continual learning.
 The term Agile was coined in 2001 in the Agile Manifesto.
 The manifesto set out to establish principles to guide a better approach to software development.
-At its core, the manifesto declares 4 value statements representing the foundation of the Agile movement.
-As written, the manifesto states...
+At its core, the manifesto declares four value statements that represent the foundation of the Agile movement.
+As written, the manifesto states:

 We have come to value:

-This does not imply the items on the right side of these statements aren't important or needed; rather, items on the left are simply more valued.
+The manifesto doesn't imply that the items on the right side of these statements aren't important or needed.
+Rather, items on the left are simply more valued.

 Agile methods and practices

-It's important to understand that Agile is not a thing; you don't do Agile.
+It's important to understand that Agile isn't a thing.
+You don't do Agile.
 Rather, Agile is a mindset that drives an approach to software development.
-As there is no single approach that works for all situations, the term Agile has come to represent a variety of methods and practices that align with the value statements in the manifesto.
+Because there's no single approach that works for all situations, the term Agile has come to represent various methods and practices that align with the value statements in the manifesto.

-Agile methods (often called frameworks) are comprehensive approaches to phases of DevOps lifecycle: planning, development, delivery, and operations.
+Agile methods, which are often called frameworks, are comprehensive approaches to phases of the DevOps lifecycle: planning, development, delivery, and operations.
 They prescribe a method for accomplishing work, with clear guidance and principles.

 What Agile isn't

-As Agile has gained popularity, many stereotypes and/or misinterpretations have cast a negative shadow regarding its effectiveness.
+As Agile has gained popularity, many stereotypes and misinterpretations have cast a negative shadow on its effectiveness.
 It's easy to say "Yes, we're doing Agile," without any accountability.
-Considering this, let's look at a few things that Agile isn't.
+Keeping this point in mind, consider a few things that Agile isn't.

-- Agile is not cowboy coding.
-Agile should not be confused with a "we'll figure it out as we go" approach to software development.
-This couldn't be further from the truth.
-Agile requires both a Definition of Done and explicit value delivered to customers in every sprint.
-While Agile values autonomy for individuals and teams, it emphasizes aligned autonomy to ensure the increased autonomy produces increased value.
+- Agile isn't cowboy coding.
+Agile shouldn't be confused with a "we'll figure it out as we go" approach to software development.
+Such an idea couldn't be further from the truth.
+Agile requires both a definition of done and explicit value that's delivered to customers in every sprint.
+While Agile values autonomy for individuals and teams, it emphasizes aligned autonomy to ensure that the increased autonomy produces increased value.

-- Agile is not without rigor and planning.
+- Agile isn't without rigor and planning.
 On the contrary, Agile methodologies and practices typically emphasize discipline in planning.
 The key is continual planning throughout the project, not just planning up front.
-Continual planning ensures the team can learn from the work they're executing, thus maximizing planning ROI (return on investment).
+Continual planning ensures that the team can learn from the work that they execute.
+Through this approach, they maximize the return on investment (ROI) of planning.

-- Agile is not an excuse for the lack of a roadmap.
+- Agile isn't an excuse for the lack of a roadmap.
 This misconception has probably done the most harm to the Agile movement overall.
-Organizations and teams following an Agile approach absolutely know where they're going and the results they want to achieve.
-Recognizing change as a part of the process is different from pivoting in a new direction every week, sprint, or month.
+Organizations and teams that follow an Agile approach absolutely know where they're going and the results that they want to achieve.
+Recognizing change as part of the process is different from pivoting in a new direction every week, sprint, or month.

-- Agile is not development without specifications.
-It's necessary in any project to keep your team aligned on why and how work will happen.
-An Agile approach to specs includes ensuring specs are right-sized, and reflect appropriately how the team will sequence and deliver work.
+- Agile isn't development without specifications.
+It's necessary in any project to keep your team aligned on why and how work happens.
+An Agile approach to specs includes ensuring that specs are right-sized, and that they reflect appropriately how the team sequences and delivers work.

-The rules have changed, and organizations around the world are now adapting their approach to software development accordingly.
+The rules have changed, and organizations around the world now adapt their approach to software development accordingly.
 Agile methods and practices don't promise to solve every problem.
-But they do promise to establish a culture and environment where solutions emerge through collaboration, continual planning and learning, and a desire to ship high quality software more often.
+But they do promise to establish a culture and environment where solutions emerge through collaboration, continual planning and learning, and a desire to ship high-quality software more often.

-Deciding to take the Agile route to software development can introduce some very interesting opportunities to enhance your DevOps process.
+Deciding to take the Agile route to software development can introduce some interesting opportunities for enhancing your DevOps process.
 One key set of considerations focuses on how Agile development compares and contrasts with an organization's current approach.